List of urban local bodies in Kerala: Structure

 Kerala has not created any town panchayats so far.

 Functions

 The functions of the municipalities are enlisted as schedule appended to Kerala Municipality Act.
 The functions can be divided into civic functions and development functions in areas of agriculture, industry, health, education etc.

+Their mandatory responsibilities include urban planning and building control; protection and maintenance of public places, roads and water bodies; solid and liquid waste management; sanitation, street lighting and public infrastructure facilities; public health and food safety regulation; prevention and control of communicable diseases; registration of births and deaths; environmental protection; and implementation of State and national programmes.

+In addition to these essential civic duties, municipalities also undertake general functions such as community mobilisation, awareness activities, disaster relief support and promotion of social welfare initiatives.

+They are further entrusted with sectoral development responsibilities in areas such as housing, water supply, education, public health, social welfare, poverty alleviation, Scheduled Caste and Scheduled Tribe development, small-scale industries, agriculture, fisheries, sports, culture and disaster management.

 Functionaries

-Chairperson is the executive authority of the municipalities.
+The municipality is administered by an elected municipal council headed by the Municipal Chairperson and functions through six Standing Committees—Finance, Development, Welfare, Public Works, Education, and Health.
+Each of these committees is chaired by an elected member.
 Elected councillors and officers are the other functionaries.
 Two types of officers now exist – officers belonging to the municipality as full-time officers and officers transferred to the municipality from the state government.

+The Municipal Chairperson leads the municipality, while the Municipal Secretary serves as the chief administrative officer.